Do I Have to Be Permanently Disabled to Get Disability Benefits in Pennsylvania?

 In addition to meeting age-appropriate standards for work credits, you must also meet the SSA’s income requirements for SSDI recipients.
 If, in 2018, you are earning more than $1,180 per month (or, if you are blind, more than $1,970 per month), the SSA considers you to be participating in “substantial gainful activity” (SGA), which means you do not meet the criteria for SSDI disability benefits.
 However, these limits only apply to money that you are earning specifically through work.
 Money that comes from other sources, such as investments or your spouse’s income, will not be counted against your monthly income limit.
-Keep in mind that income limits change yearly to account for inflation.
+Keep in mind that SSDI income limits in Pennsylvania change yearly to account for inflation.

 Philadelphia Disability Attorneys Handling SSDI Claims

 If you are severely disabled, have an adequate work history, and do not exceed the SSA’s monthly income thresholds, you may be eligible to receive SSDI benefits.
 Unfortunately, the SSDI application process can be difficult, and it is not uncommon for claims to be denied.
 The disability attorneys at Young, Marr & Associates have more than 30 years of experience helping disabled Pennsylvanians fight for SSDI benefits, and are here to help you with all aspects of the application process.
 Whether you have questions about filing a claim for the first time, need legal assistance because your disability claim was denied, or wish to submit a claim on behalf of your son or daughter, our experienced disability lawyers are ready to help.